polymode/polymode/readme.md

 ## Basic Usage

-All keys start with the prefix defined in `polymode-prefix-key`, default is
+All polymode keys start with the prefix defined by `polymode-prefix-key`, default is <kbd>M-n</kbd>.
-<kbd>M-n</kbd>.
 The `polymode-mode-map` is the parent of all polymodes' maps:

 * BACKENDS